ModUDuke/courses-conclusion-and-review/chapter5.md

 ---

-## Why Use Models Instead of Experiments?
+## Why Do We Use Models Instead of Experiments?

 ```yaml
 type: PureMultipleChoiceExercise